-The sample of this retrospective study consisted of 25 non-growing subjects who underwent combined orthodontic-surgical treatment at the Case Western Reserve University in Cleveland, OH, USA.
-According to the type of surgery, the sample was divided into two groups.
-Group A consisted of 12 patients treated with maxillary advancement, and group B consisted of 13 patients treated with mandibular advancement.
-The groups were matched for age and sex.
+The sample of this retrospective study consisted of 25 non-growing subjects who underwent combined orthodontic-surgical treatment at Case Western Reserve University in Cleveland, OH, USA.
+According to the type of surgery, the sample was divided in two groups.
+Group A consisted of 12 patients treated by maxillary advancement, and group B consisted of 13 patients treated by mandibular advancement.
+Groups were matched for age and gender.

-Patients from both groups were treated with standard edgewise appliances and had cone beam computed tomography (CBCT) scans taken before (T1) and at least three months after surgery (T2) using a custom Hitachi CB MercuRay scanner (Hitachi Medical Systems America Inc., Twinsburg, OH, USA).
-The CB MercuRay scanner used had custom settings in order to provide the lowest radiation exposure possible while maintaining acceptable diagnostic image quality [8, 9].
-This modification was made in order to fully comply with the ALARA (as low as reasonably achievable) standards.
-All images were taken at 2 mA, 120 kV, and a 12inch field of view (F Mode) setting.
-Each patient's image data consisted of 512 slices, with an isometric voxel size of 0.377 mm, a resolution of 1024×1024 pixels and 12 bits per pixel (4,096 greyscale).
-The images were taken in the sitting position with the patient's head in the
+Patients from both groups were treated with standard edgewise appliances and had CBCT scans taken before (T1) and at least 3 months after surgery (T2) using a custom Hitachi CB MercuRay scanner (Hitachi Medical Systems America Inc., Twinsburg, OH).
+The CB MercuRay scanner that was used had custom settings in order to provide the lowest radiation exposure possible, while maintaining acceptable diagnostic image quality [8, 9].
+This modification was made in order to fully comply with ALARA (As Low As Reasonably Achievable) standards.
+All images were taken at 2 mA, 120 kV, and a 12 inch field of view (F Mode) setting.
+Each patient's image data consisted of 512 slices, with an isometric voxel size of 0.377 mm, a resolution of 1024 x 1024 pixels and 12 bits per pixel (4096 greyscale).
+The images were taken in the sitting position with patient's head in the natural head posture, teeth in maximum intercuspation and at the end of the exhalation period when the patient was not swallowing.
+Scanning time was 9.6 seconds.